How to Set Up Google Analytics for Your Website

 Step 6: Set Up Goals and Conversions (Optional)

-Step 7: Explore Your Google Analytics Dashboard
+Step 7: Explore Google Analytics Reports

 Final Thoughts